DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 10.md

 ### Put It to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Use create keyword and move operator to form your first Knight.
+2. Use create keyword and move operator to form your first Knight and return it.

 ### Solution !!